Indian Poker: A Fun Card-on-Forehead Game

 Players can’t see their own cards..
 However, they can determine their potential chances of winning by assessing other players’ hands and the poker board.
 Seeing face cards on opponents’ foreheads makes the chance of winning much less likely.

-- Seeing aces, kings, queens, or jacks may mean folding your hand.
+- In an Indian poker game, seeing aces, kings, queens, or jacks may mean folding your hand.

 - However, seeing opponents mostly with lower and middling cards might be worth calling a bet.
 Or even raising if all cards look pretty weak and you have a “positive feeling about your luck.